-5.5b Have any Shared Lives carers in the scheme administered medicines covertly this practice can only be authorised if the person lacks capacity to understand the consequences of not taking the medicine.
+5.5b Have any Shared Lives carers in the scheme administered medicines covertly in the past 12 months?

+Medicines are being administered covertly if they are given disguised in food or drink and this practice can only be authorised if the person lacks capacity to understand the consequences of not taking the medicine.

-Medicines are being administered covertly if they are given disguised in food or drink and control behaviour in the past 12 months?
+5.5c How many people have been given medicine as a form of restraint or to control behaviour in the past 12 months?

-5.5c How many people have been given medicine as a form of restraint or to purpose of controlling or subduing disturbed/violent behaviour, where it is not prescribed for the treatment of a formally identified physical or mental illness.
+Chemical restraint is achieved using a medicine prescribed and administered for the purpose of controlling or subduing disturbed/violent behaviour, where it is not prescribed for the treatment of a formally identified physical or mental illness.